 Seek ye first the kingdom of God, and His righteousness,

-Why then should any consider it "legalism" to keep the Sabbath day holy?
+Why then should any consider it "legalism" to keep the seventh day, the Sabbath day holy?

 Love God, obey His commandments.

 1Jn.5:3 For this is the love of God, that we keep His commandments: and His commandments are not grevous.

 Rev.22:14 Blessed are they that do his commandments,

 that they may have right to the tree of life, and may enter in through the gates into the city.